andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 1.Again, click on the search bar and type "Virtual Machines".

-2.Click on the "+ Create" button located on the top left-corner by "Switch to classic".
+2.Click on the "+ Create" button located in the top left corner by "Switch to the classic".

-3.Choose the option "Azure virtual machine", enter the following information:
+3.Choose the option "Azure virtual machine", and enter the following information:
     <ol type="a">
       <li>Choose your subscription (For Ex: Azure Subscription 1).</li>
-      <li>Create a name for resource group (Use: RG-osTicket).</li>
+      <li>Create a name for the resource group (Use: RG-osTicket).</li>
       <li>Enter a unique name for the virtual machine (Use: vm-osticket).</li>
       <li>For "Image" use: Windows 10 Pro, version 21H2 (free services eligible). </li>
       <li>For "Size" use: Standard_D4s_v3 - 4 vcpus, 16 GiB memory. </li>